 Types of Medicare Advantage Plans

-There are many different types of Medicare Advantage plans on the market.
+There are many different types of Medicare Advantage Plans on the market.
 The type of plan you choose may affect how much you pay or how you receive care, so this is an important consideration.
-Some of the common types of plans in New York’s Medicare Advantage program include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-For-Service plans, and Special Needs Plans.
+Some of the common types of plans in New York’s Medicare Advantage program include health maintenance organizations (HMOs), preferred provider organizations (PPOs), Private Fee-For-Service (PFFS) plans, and Special Needs Plans (SNPs).
 Depending on your area, other types of plans may be available.

-Medicare Advantage Health Maintenance Organization (HMO) plans provide you with a network of doctors, specialists, and hospitals.
+Medicare Advantage HMO plans provide you with a network of doctors, specialists, and hospitals.
 For most services, you need to choose providers in your plan’s network.
 If you receive care outside of the network, you may be responsible for 100% of the cost.

 If you join an HMO plan, you’ll be required to choose a primary care doctor.
 This doctor must participate in the plan’s network and be accepting new patients from the HMO.
 If you want to see specialists in the network, you’ll usually need a referral from your primary care doctor.

-Medicare Advantage Preferred Provider Organization (PPO) plans also have a network of doctors, specialists, and hospitals.
+Medicare Advantage PPO plans also have a network of doctors, specialists, and hospitals.
 Unlike with HMO plans, you aren’t required to use in-network providers.
 However, you’ll pay less if you get care from providers who are on the plan’s list.

 PPO plans provide more flexibility than HMOs.
 If you join a PPO plan, you don’t usually need to choose a primary care doctor, and you generally don’t need a referral to see a specialist.
 For this flexibility, PPOs tend to have higher premiums than HMOs.

-Private Fee-For-Service (PFFS) plans pay doctors, hospitals, and other health care providers a set fee for each covered service.
-You can see any provider who takes Medicare, as long as they agree to treat you and agree to the plan’s terms.
+PFFS plans pay doctors, hospitals, and other health care providers a set fee for each covered service.
+You can see any provider who takes Medicare as long as they agree to treat you and agree to the plan’s terms.
 Some PFFS plans have a network of providers who have agreed to always treat plan members.

 PPFS plans are similar to PPO plans in that you don’t need to choose a primary care doctor, and specialist referrals aren’t required.

-Medicare Advantage Special Needs Plans (SNPs) are only available to people with specific care needs, such as those who live in institutions, those who have both Medicare and Medicaid, and individuals with certain chronic health conditions, like diabetes or dementia.
+Medicare Advantage SNPs are only available to people with specific care needs, such as those who live in institutions, those who have both Medicare and Medicaid, and individuals with certain chronic health conditions like diabetes or dementia.
 Each plan’s benefits and network are designed to meet the unique needs of the group it serves.

 Like HMOs, these plans require members to choose a primary care doctor.
 Some plans may also require members to choose a care coordinator to help manage their care.
 For most services, you’ll need a referral to see a specialist.

-Enrollment & Eligibility for Medicare Advantage Plans in New York
+Enrollment and eligibility for Medicare Advantage Plans in New York